pandastrike/panda-confidential/API.md

 - _Key_ `<String>` | `<Object>`: A signed message literal that needs to be formally instanciated.
 - __Returns__ _SignedMessage_: This returns an instance of [SignedMessage][classSignedMessage]

 This function wraps the constructor for the [SignedMessage][classSignedMessage] class.
-It accepts either an object literal or a Base64 encoded stringified object literal, like the one output by `SignedMessage::dump()`.
+It accepts either an object literal or a Base64 encoded stringified object literal, like the one output by `SignedMessage::encode()`.

 ##### Example
 ```coffeescript